fadams/docker-playpen/microcontainers/README.md

 ![toobig](toobig.jpg)

-The idea of a microcontainer is that it contains only the OS libraries and language dependencies required to run an application and the application itself.
+The idea of a microcontainer is that it contains only the OS libraries and language dependencies required to run an application plus the application itself.
 Nothing more.

 https://www.iron.io/microcontainers-tiny-portable-containers/

 ## Enter Alpine
-Fortunately Docker has recently started giving the option using [Alpine](https://alpinelinux.org/) as the base for official images which makes things **a lot** smaller.
+Fortunately Docker has recently started giving the option using [Alpine Linux](https://alpinelinux.org/) as the base for official images which makes things **a lot** smaller.

 ````
 docker pull node:alpine